therealryanbonham/badnest/info.md

 - No proper error handling
 - Won't work with 2FA enabled accounts
-- Will only work the for thermostat, I have no other devices to test with
+- Tested with a single thermostat, I have no other devices to test with
+- Camera integration is untested by me
 - Nest could change their webapp api at any time, making this defunct
 - Won't work with Google-linked accounts
 - Presets don't work (Eco, Away)